 - When making the whipped cream, I recommend placing the bowl that you’re using in the freezer for about 15 minutes before you whip the cream.
 The colder bowl will help cool down the fat in the cream which can help produce a lighter and fluffier whipped cream.

-- For the jam, you can either use strawberry or raspberry, or sub in your preferred flavour.
+- For the jam, you can either use strawberry or raspberry, or sub in your preferred flavor.
 I typically prefer using a seedless jam, but you can use one with seeds as well.
 Or try subbing in some of this strawberry chia jam for a healthier twist!

 This is an amazing dessert recipe after a turkey dinner or any special dinner.
 I’ve been making custard for many years now for trifle and hands down this is the best recipe I have found, it turned out perfect!!